 The Center for Transformative Teaching partners with many campus units to provide a variety of programming and to support key initiatives.

-The Peer Review of Teaching Project provides a model for documenting & assessing your teaching and your students' learning.
+Faculty-led Inquiry into Reflective and Scholarly Teaching (FIRST) provides a model for documenting & assessing your teaching and your student's learning.

 Successful Teaching and Affordable Resources (STAR) is a new campus initiative to drive down the cost of student education.

 The OER Kelly grants are a $50,000 initiative to spur innovation that will lead to reduced course costs for students.

 Instructors of 100 and 200-level courses are invited to apply for a course (re)design cohort opportunity that aims to prepare students for excellence.